London Rugby League Foundation, House of Sport, 190 Great Dover Street, SE1 4YB.

-The Foundation was originally set up by the club to increase physical activity and social cohesion in the local community, and delivered rugby and dance activity extensively across South-West London and Surrey for a number of years, in all areas of the community from primary schools to care homes.
+The Foundation was originally set up by the club to increase physical activity and social cohesion in the local community, and delivered rugby and dance activity extensively across South-West London and North Surrey for a number of years, in all areas of the community from primary schools to care homes.

 Additional trustees were appointed to the Board in summer 2014, and a new Director appointed in January 2015 to manage the day to day running of the Foundation.
 The Foundation is currently delivering programmes in Greater London, Hertfordshire, Essex, Surrey, Kent and Sussex.